kudelskisecurity/oramfs/README.md

 Install Rust using [rustup](https://rustup.rs/) if it is not installed yet.

-Note: for best performance, see the "Performance" section below.

 First, build `oramfs` using `cargo`:

 ```
 cargo build --release
 ```

-To get maximum performance, build in release mode and target the native CPU:
+To get maximum performance and take advantage of native CPU instructions (AES-NI), build in release mode and target the native CPU:

 ```
 RUSTFLAGS="-Ctarget-cpu=native" cargo build --release